chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

 	- Boun: "Are you Tail?"
 	- Raya tries to mouth-signal to Sisu…
 	- Sisu spins around and checks her bum, thinking she hasn't shifted back properly, "*Ashka*!
 Wait… no tail.
 Just a normal-shaped human *punggung*."
-- Boun: "Please, I can't serve you if you're not Tail."
+- Boun: "You’re not from Fang, are you?
+Please don’t hurt me."
 	- Sisu: "We have gifts!
 Raya, you said you have lemongrass?"
 	- Boun brightens, hops over, "Lemongrass?!
 No way!
 I thought they were extinct!"
 - Namaari's Serlot starts racing down the boardwalk towards them